yuvaldori/gigaspaces-wiki-jekyll/xap100adm/troubleshooting-testing-system-environment.markdown

 # Verifying Local Installation

-1. Run a single GigaSpaces space instance by moving to the `<GigaSpaces Root>\bin` directory and running the `gsInstance.bat/sh` command.
+1. Run a single GigaSpaces space instance by moving to the `<XAP Root>\bin` directory and running the `gsInstance.bat/sh` command.
 You should see such an output:

 {% highlight console %}
 D:\gigaspaces-xap-premium-8.0.1-ga\bin>gsInstance.bat